 MHT: THE NEW TERM FOR HRT

-Menopausal Hormone Therapy (MHT), previously known as Hormone Replacement Therapy (HRT), is recommended as the most effective treatment for the symptoms of menopause.
+Menopausal Hormone Therapy (MHT), previously known as Hormone Replacement Therapy (HRT), is one of the most common and effective treatments for certain menopause symptoms, especially vasomotor symptoms such as hot flushes.

 WHAT IS MHT?